Mexicana de Aviación (2023–present): History

-On 18 May 2023, the Official Journal of the Federation listed the creation of the company Aerolínea del Estado Mexicano, S.A. de C.V, that will "promote, operate and provide the public service of national and international regular air transport of passengers, cargo, mail or a combination of these, on its own account or through public or private persons.”
+On 18 May 2023, the Official Journal of the Federation listed the creation of the company Aerolínea del Estado Mexicano, S.A. de C.V, that will "promote, operate and provide the public service of national and international regular air transport of passengers, cargo, mail or a combination of these, on its own account or through public or private persons."

 In August 2023, deals were finalized by the Mexican government, which introduced the airline during a press conference.
 After briefly launching ticket pre-sales in September, the airline planned to begin operations in December 2023.

 In October 2023, the airline was granted an Assignment Title by the Federal Civil Aviation Agency.

+An Boeing 737-800 landing in Tijuana International Airport.

 The first aircraft was delivered on 17 December 2023, registered as "XA-ASM".
 It made its maiden test flight from Santa Lucia to Tijuana.

-The inaugural flight was on 26 December 2023 from Felipe Ángeles International Airport to Tulum International Airport; though, the flight briefly diverted to Mérida due to weather before finally landing in Tulum.
+The inaugural flight was on 26 December 2023 from Felipe Ángeles International Airport to Tulum International Airport, though the flight briefly diverted to Mérida due to weather before finally landing in Tulum.

-In January 2025, it was announced that Mexicana has ended services to seven destinations, and that it has begun a restructuring process.
+In January 2025, Mexicana ended services to seven destinations, beginning a restructuring process.

 Operations

-Mexicana's two Boeing 737-800 aircraft taxiing at Felipe Ángeles International Airport.
+Two Boeing 737-800s taxiing at Felipe Ángeles International Airport.

 The airline intended to start operations on 1 December 2023, with a planned fleet of 10 Boeing 737-800 aircraft.
 However, it did not receive a valid air operator's certificate at the time and delivery was postponed.
 The airline used an Embraer 145 aircraft for certification, wet leased from TAR Aerolíneas, and was registered as "XA-VGQ".
 The airline initially reduced its destination count from 20 to 9.
 The fleet was planned to consist of two Boeing 737-800 and one 737-300, all inherited from the Mexican Air Force.

 In March 2024, the airline announced plans to purchase 10 Embraer aircraft after Boeing's deal fell through, and deliveries were expected after 2025.
 It was suggested that they would operate the Embraer E175 and Embraer E195-E2 planes.
 In June 2024, it was confirmed that Mexicana has ordered 20 Embraer E2 aircraft, consisting of 10 E190-E2 and 10 E195-E2 jets.

-Select flights are operated in partnership with TAR, using two of its 50-seated Embraer 145 planes.
-As of 2025, only one leased aircraft from TAR remain operational for three destinations due to its partnership termination, and as part of Mexicana's change of operations.
+Select flights were operated up to 2024 in partnership with TAR, using two of its 50-seated Embraer 145 planes.
+By the end of 2024, only one leased aircraft from TAR remained operational for three destinations, as part of Mexicana's change of operations.
+The partnership was terminated in January 2025, resulting in the cancelation of several routes.
+Service to Campeche, Ixtapa–Zihuatanejo and Los Cabos was resumed by the end of 2025.

+In April 2026, Mexicana announced new services to Chihuahua, Hermosillo, León/Bajío and Tuxtla Gutiérrez from Mexico City–Felipe Ángeles airport in the second half of the year.